ernie/norm/README.md

 ## Usage

-Norm only expects you to understand four key concepts in order to use it
+Norm only expects you to understand three key concepts in order to use it
 effectively:

-1. `Norm::Record` - Extended on any Ruby class to make this class support a collection of attributes.
+1. `Norm::Record` - Subclass this class to make a class that supports setting a collection of attributes.
 Attributes are declared with the `attribute` keyword, requiring an attribute name and an attribute loader.
 Loaders must respond to `#load`, receiving the object to be loaded and any special